 We’d like for you to set up a visit to see our school to see if our program fits with what you are seeking for your child.
-You can do that by contacting us by phone or e-mail.
+You can do that by contacting us by phone at 614-267-0254.

 Yes.
 In order to keep classrooms from filling up with visitors, we limit visitors to one visitor per class per day, by appointment.
 Also, we do not accept visitors to classrooms during the first 3-4 weeks of school in order to give the teachers, students and parents in each class time to get settled.
-To set up a visit, contact us by phone or e-mail.
+To set up a visit, please call us at 614-267-0254.